 Where are we located?

 The Washington State Naturalist Program currently operates in four counties through our partner organizations and online through WSU Global Campus.
-When reviewing applications, priority is given to applicants that reside in the same counties as the partner organizations.
+When reviewing applications, priority is given to applicants that reside in the same counties and/or within a commutable distance to our partner organizations.

 More information on each of these communities and the organizations that we are working with is available on our Partners page.
-The Naturalist Program will be available to more locations in Washington State in the future.
+The Naturalist Program will expand to more locations in Washington State in the future.